Introduction

 Configure properties

 Click any node to open its properties in the right panel.
-Change text, durations, keys, and conditions.
+Changes save automatically.

 - 4